omoindrot/omoindrot.github.io/_drafts/triplet-loss.md

 comments: true
 ---

-About two years ago, I answered a [question][stackoverflow] on stackoverflow about implementing triplet loss in TensorFlow and concluded by saying:
+About two years ago, I was doing face recognition during my internship at [Reminiz][reminiz] and I answered a [question][stackoverflow] on stackoverflow about implementing triplet loss in TensorFlow.
+I concluded by saying:

 >Clearly, implementing triplet loss in Tensorflow is hard, and there are ways to make it more efficient than sampling in python but explaining them would require a whole blog post !